Rohith-AIDS/Multivariate-Linear-Regression/README.md

-# command-line-arguments-to-count-word
+# Implementation of Multivariate-Linear-Regression
 ## AIM:
-To write a python program for getting the word count from the contents of a file using command line arguments.
+To write a python program to implement multivariate linear regression and predict the output.
 ## EQUIPEMENT'S REQUIRED:
 PC
 Anaconda - Python 3.7